-Look for solutions that offer built-in segregation of duties, two-factor codes, hierarchical approvals, payment limits, Positive Pay integration, and guaranteed fraud protection.
+Look for solutions that offer built-in segregation of duties, two-factor codes, hierarchical approvals, payment limits, Positive Pay integration, and protections to minimize fraud risks.
 Confirm that the solution provider has all of these features and ask to see how they work in the demo.

 6. Will you help me build a business case to sell this to my management team?

 The answer to this question should always be ‘yes’.
 The sales professional should arm you with a full explanation of costs, a list of manual tasks that will be eliminated, and an expectation of time and cost savings.
 Ask them to walk you through an ROI assessment in a follow-up call.